PTSD: National Center for PTSD

 - PTSD Coach Mobile App

-This mobile app has tools that can help you deal with common reactions after mass violence, like, stress, sadness, and anxiety.
+This mobile app has tools that can help you deal with common reactions after disaster, like, stress, sadness, and anxiety.
 You can also track your symptoms over time.

 - Resources for Survivors and the Public Following Disaster and Mass Violence